+Figure 4 – The timing attack principle

 So let's talk about a situation where this is possible.
 There are three situations in which it's reasonable to run a timing attack.
 So the first situation is when we actually have the device in our possession.
 So we're talking about capability of the attacker.
 So why should we have the device in our possession?
 Why should there be such a situation?
 Smartcard!
-Device under test by the way is the politically correct term to refer to a device under attack.
+Device under test (figure 5) by the way is the politically correct term to refer to a device under attack.
 Why?
 Because you're not attacking it you're just testing so why not.
 What are other cases?
 So maybe you are using a software library which has a secret and you can use it and you can not decompile it for some reason, because that is not the implementation that I get.
 But you can obviously have it in your possession and there's a situation where you have the device under the test in your possession.